 My original passion for birth has expanded to include broader issues pertaining to gender, health, sexuality and power.
 I produce documentaries and other video content that seeks to incite social change in these areas.

-I am also adjunct Women’s Studies faculty at the University of Maine.
+I am also a Lecturer in the Women’s, Gender, and Sexuality Studies Program at the University of Maine.